dhruvparmar2310/ReactJS/README.md

 ### 3. `npm run build` :
 `npm run build` creates a `build` directory with a production build of your app.
 It does the same tasks which `npm start` does.
 Instead of checking for available ports and running a development server, the script will execute `build` function which is available in '**react-srcipts/script/build.js**' which will bundle all your seperate files into one **bundle.js** file.
 It will ensure, wheather your code is optimized and minified to make better performance.

+### 4. `npm run eject` :

+> *Note: This is one way operation.
+If you run `npm run eject` once time, you cannot go back.*

+If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project (react-scripts).

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc.) into your project as dependencies in `package.json`.
+All the configuration files from `react-scripts` will be copied into your project roots **react-scripts/config/** folder.
+And then, the **scritps** to run the build will be copied into the **scripts/** folder.

+The dependency will also be moved into your root's `package.json` file.
+Once you have `ejected` from CRA, you can't undo it.
+It is mostly used to make your own configuration work on your project.